 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Audie Cornish.

 MELISSA BLOCK, HOST:

-OFEIBEA QUIST-ARCTON, BYLINE: After the singing and dancing in the rain, under leaden skies and the colorful sea of umbrellas came the memorial and the celebration of the life of Nelson Mandela at FNB stadium in Soweto.
-The artistically designed gourd-shaped structure is where Mr. Mandela was last seen in public during the soccer World Cup hosted by South Africa in 2010.
+OFEIBEA QUIST-ARCTON, BYLINE: After the singing and dancing in the rain, under leaden skies and a colorful sea of umbrellas, came the memorial and the celebration of the life of Nelson Mandela at FNB stadium in Soweto.
+The artistically designed, gourd-shaped structure is where Mr. Mandela was last seen in public during the soccer World Cup, hosted by South Africa in 2010.

 (SOUNDBITE OF CHEERING)

 PRESIDENT JACOB ZUMA: We do not call Madiba the father of our rainbow nation merely for political correctness or relevance.
-We do so because he laid a firm foundation with the South Africa of our dreams, one that is united, nonracial, nonsexist, democratic and prosperous.
+We do so because he laid a firm foundation for the South Africa of our dreams; one that is united, nonracial, nonsexist, democratic and prosperous.

 PORTIA MNISI: My name Portia Mnisi.

 QUIST-ARCTON: It's been raining all day, but you're here.
 Yes.
 How do you feel?

 MNISI: I felt that it's my duty to come here.